Ardvb/ProjectProgrammingforDataAnalysis2019/README.md

 In this part I try to find the correct correlations between each of the variables.
 I got rid of <em> birth province </em> because I found no correlation at all with any of the variables, so it seemed superfluous to include it in this part about relationships.

-I spend a few hours figuring out realistic correlations between the variables, and then a good few hours more trying to figure out how to code the correlations into the dataset.
+I spend a few hours figuring out realistic correlations between the variables, and then a good few hours more trying to figure out how to use python code the integrate those correlations into the final dataset.
 I just would not work for me.
-Then finally I found a website [<sup>1<sup>](https://realpython.com/python-random/)
+I could not figure out how to include the standard deviation into the formula for the correlation.
+Then finally I found a website that got me on the right track. [<sup>1<sup>](https://realpython.com/python-random/)
+I ended up creating a function that used my correlation matrix and the standarddeviations of the normally distributed variables and by multiplying the matrices I finally found a way to take the standarddeviations into account.
+Now I could create my final dataset of correlated values, which was the main goal of this project.

+## Part 3: Visualizations and data check

+In the final part I use the Seaborn package to visualize the dataset and check if the correlations are correctly implemented.

 ## Packages used